 Previously in the academy of the now defunct Border Reivers, Hogg signed for Glasgow Warriors, whom he made his debut for in February 2011.
-Hogg is a former captain of the Scotland U-18’s and has also represented the Scotland U-20’s in their 2011 Junior World Championship campaign.
-To date, Hogg has won ten Scotland caps.
+He is a former captain of the Scotland U-18’s and has also represented the Scotland U-20’s in their 2011 Junior World Championship campaign.

 Hogg has the genuine gas and open field running that makes it almost impossible to shut him down.
 After impressing in the 2013 6 Nations, the young Scotsman was selected to tour Australia with the British and Irish Lions.